scherepa/ecommerce-laravel8/README.md

 > Admin control Brands, Categories, Sub-Categories, Sub-Sub-Categories, Products, Slider, Coupons, Discounts, Shipping.
 >
 >> Using ajax and livewire not to reload page.
->> For UI using fa-fa icons and google icons
+>> For UI using fa-fa icons and google icons.
+>> Editing or adding new product with multi image upload and preview before uploading.

 <p align="center">
 <img src="public/images/ecommerce_images/all_brands.png" width="150" height="100"><span>&nbsp; &nbsp;</span>